dbierer/php-class-notes/zend-server-may-2020.md

 # Zend Server Training -- May 2020

+## TODO
+* Q: Can I create a "plugin" similar to the demo apps (e.g. drupal) to deploy from a github repo?
+* Q: Can you locate the `deployment.xml` files for the sample apps included w/ Zend Server (e.g. drupal)?
+* Q: Can you locate the deployment hook scripts for the sample apps included w/ Zend Server (e.g. drupal)?

 ## Homework
+* For jeudi 28
+  * Lab: Virtual Host Setup
+  * Lab: Deploy Demo Package
+  * Lab: Application Packaging and Deployment
+  * Lab: Joining a Cluster
 * For mercredi 27
   * Lab: Zend Server Manual Installation
     * For class, use: `sudo apt-get install zend-server-apache-fpm`